gazebosim/docs/fuel/data_privacy_policy.md

 provide by this web service.

-## Information we get from your use of our services.
+## Information we get from your use of our services

 We collect meta-data, such as models that you have liked and downloaded.
 This information is used to provide a better user-experience.
 We do not sell